US FWS Charles H. Gilbert: 1964

+1965

-1965Charles H. Gilbert conducted her first cruise of 1965 – her 78th overall – in two parts to test expendable bathythermograph equipment, fish for scombrids, and study currents in the Kaiwi Channel between Oahu and Molokai.
+Charles H. Gilbert conducted her first cruise of 1965 – her 78th overall – in two parts to test expendable bathythermograph equipment, fish for scombrids, and study currents in the Kaiwi Channel between Oahu and Molokai.
 During the first phase (4–7 January 1965), she operated along 157 degrees West between 19 degrees North and 17 degrees 30 minutes North, making expendable bathythermograph casts at three stations in conjunction with the research vessel US FWS Townsend Cromwell; while Townsend Cromwell performed oceanographic casts, Charles H. Gilbert made expendable bathythermograph drops within 197 to 531 ft of Townsend Cromwell.
 The drops were successful.
 During the second phase of the cruise (8–23 January 1965), Charles H. Gilbert operated within 25 nmi of Oahu, catching fish on two of six days of fishing, bringing in 19 skipjack, five yellowfin, four little tunnies, and a frigate mackerel; embarked scientists preserved five snouts and six tongues from skipjack for later study ashore.
 She also experimented with studying currents through the use of 21 optical targets made of polyurethane sheets and paper released at 1 nmi intervals in the Kaiwi Channel between Laau Point, Molokai, and Koko Head, Oahu; she then took station at mid-channel while an aircraft made a photographic survey of the target release area from an altitude of 10000 ft.